 Brian Greene is the head of our department.
-Some things that Brian handles that may come up for student workers include major policy concerns, and, well, anything that is escalated up the chain of command.
+Some things that Brian handles that may come up for student workers include major policy concerns and anything that is escalated up the chain of command.
+He is also the current supervisor for Circulation Assistants.

 Data and Technology: